What Does an Oncology Nurse Do?

 Additionally, there can be unexpected developments during a patient’s cancer journey.
 Patients sometimes succumb to the disease before achieving their life goals, which is always hard to see.

-Share your favorite piece of advice for nursing new grads or students looking to become an Obstetrics Nurse
+Share your favorite piece of advice for nursing new grads or students looking to become an Oncology Nurse